Alexander-Golovshchinskiy/Mini-Projects/README.md

 ## 1) DNA Skew Diagram and Motif Finding Mini-Project

-This mini-project implements algorithms for DNA sequence analysis, focusing on:
+This mini-project implements algorithms for DNA sequence analysis to find the location of the chromosomal origin of replication (oriC) for *Salmonella enterica*.

-- Calculating **skew diagrams** to find regions of nucleotide bias (G vs C) which can help locate origins of replication.
-- Computing **Hamming distance** to allow approximate pattern matching.
-- Finding **approximate matches** of DNA patterns with mismatches.
-- Generating **neighbors** (all possible k-mers within a mismatch distance).
-- Detecting **most frequent k-mers** with mismatches and reverse complements.
-- Finding **(L, t, d)-clumps**: k-mers that appear frequently with mismatches in sliding windows.
-- Combining skew and clump analysis to predict functional genomic regions such as DnaA boxes.
+Skew diagrams are used to identify regions of nucleotide bias that often mark the origin of replication, while pattern matching detects conserved dnaA box motifs near these regions.

+- **Skew diagrams** plot the cumulative difference between the occurrences of guanine (G) and cytosine (C) along the genome; since DNA replication tends to favor G on the leading strand and C on the lagging strand, the minimum point of the skew curve often corresponds to the origin of replication.

+- **dnaA boxes** dnaA boxes are short, conserved DNA sequences typically 9 base pairs long that serve as binding sites for the DnaA protein, which initiates DNA replication at the origin by unwinding the DNA helix.

+It primarily focuses on

 ---